kjhass/PublicKB/Blueprints/evaluate-microsoft-sql-server-using-blueprints.md

 * [Installing Microsoft SQL Server Evaluation using Blueprint Library](#installing-microsoft-sql-server-evaluation-using-blueprint-library)

 ### Overview
 CenturyLink Cloud customers can deploy evaluation Microsoft SQL Server software within the Control Portal.
-By using the CenturyLink Cloud public Blueprint customers have multiple ways to install this business critical database software.
+By using the CenturyLink Cloud public Blueprint, customers have multiple ways to install this business critical database software.

 ### Use Cases
 * Potential customers who wish to leverage our [Free Trial](//www.ctl.io/free-trial) program to test drive CenturyLink Cloud and avoid using up credits with paid production Microsoft SQL Licenses.